DSACMS/ospo-guide/content/growing/how-to-work-at-dsac.md

 ### Want a personal assistant?

-`CMS Chat` is a Claude chatbot developed by OIT with connections to CMS-specific knowledge sources to answer questions and assist with various tasks.
+`CMS Chat` is a chatbot developed by OIT with connections to CMS-specific knowledge sources to answer questions and assist with various tasks.
 It has the ability to process all PII, PHI, CUI as well as integrate with CMS Jira, Confluence, and CMS OneDrive/SharePoint.

 Visit: [cms.chat.gov](http://cms.chat.gov) and login using your EUA credentials